OctoPrint/OctoPrint/docs/api/timelapse.rst

    Requires the ``TIMELAPSE_DELETE`` permission.

-   :param unrendered: If provided and true, also include unrendered timelapses
+   :param unrendered: If provided and true, also include unrendered timelapses in the response

 .. _sec-api-timelapse-render: